muneeb-shakoor/Human-Fall-Detection/README.md

 jupyter notebook 'Fall Detection.ipynb'
 ```
 ## Data
-I am using [this data](http://fenix.univ.rzeszow.pl/~mkepski/ds/uf.html), which is publicly available.
-Videos can be downloaded as images, each corresponding to one frame.
-Images have been labelled manually based on where falling starts.
-All the images have been resized by 96x96.
+I am using all the publicly available dataset,which are mostly videos.
+Then those videos are broken into images of size 256x256, each corresponding to one frame.
+Images have been labelled manually into fall and not fall.The falling dataset is still less so color augmnetation technique used to balance both fall and not fall classes.

 ## CNN Architecture
 We have 6 blocks for feature extraction followed by a header.
 Each block contains Conv2D Layer with ReLU activation and MaxPooling2D.
 We start with 16 units and increase by 2 after 2 block: